jon-harper/OmniBox/docs/bom.md

 | [Mean Well RSP-500][5]            | Used in the Ender 5 Plus.                                |
 | [Mean Well LRS series][4]         | Most Ender-series printers use the LRS-350-24.           |

-## Additional Parts
+## Additional Components

-These parts are additionally necessary for certain Core configurations.
+These are necessary for certain Core configurations.

 ### Main Body - Front with 60mm Intake